makersacademy/alexa-ruby-course/modules/1/walkthrough.md

 In our case, we have only one Intent: `HelloWorld`, and we'd like the user to say the following:

-> Alexa, say hello world.
+> Alexa, ask HelloWorld to say hello world.

 Our Utterances are: